anonymitysafeguardsprivacy/Guide-to-use-YOLO-for-Object-Detection/README.md

 ---

-This repository provides resources to help you:
+This repository provides resources to help you :

 **_Perform Inference with a YOLO Model_ :**\
 This involves using a pre-trained (already available) YOLO model to detect objects in new, unseen images or videos.